 Dual enrollment creates accessible opportunities for underrepresented students to prepare them for higher education.
 We provide opportunities to the most underserved communities to access early college programs such as Dual Enrollment and Concurrent Enrollment.
 We participate in intentional outreach to East Palo Alto, North Fair Oaks, and Menlo Park and encourage parent involvement as much as possible.
+Additionally, dual enrollment courses such as the Ethnic Studies class are a first step in broadening early opportunities for students to learn about race, racism, and the evolution of justice in our school.
+Faculty representation is also very important in contributing to anti-racism.
+We have a diverse panel of faculty and continue to choose a diverse selection.
 We also provide bilingual support and material translated to Spanish at the high schools for families that need it.

-Looking forward, Cañada's primary emphasis will be on expanding dual enrollment for students who may not already be college bound or who are underrepresented in higher education.
+Looking forward, Cañada's primary emphasis will be on expanding dual enrollment for students who may not already be college bound or are underrepresented in higher education.
 Specifically, Cañada will work with its secondary partners to implement CCAPs which articulate seamless pathways from high school to community college:

-- ? for Career and Technical Education (CTE) or university transfer preparation, - ? to improve high school graduation rates, or - ? to help high school students achieve college and career readiness.
+- for Career and Technical Education (CTE) or university transfer preparation, - · to improve high school graduation rates, or - to help high school students achieve college and career readiness.

-Cañada will leverage our high school CCAP partnerships to increase high school graduation rates, college/career readiness, and create more seamless transitions for students who may not consider themselves college-bound or college ready.
+Cañada will leverage our high school CCAP partnerships to increase high school graduation rates and college/career readiness and create more seamless transitions for students who may not consider themselves college-bound or college ready.
 Data from the California Department of Education suggests that some student populations in Cañada's service area could benefit more than others from access to well-supported CCAP pathway programs available at their high schools during the school day.
-These populations include socioeconomically disadvantaged students and English Learners as well as other groups of students.
+These populations include socioeconomically disadvantaged students, English Learners, and other students.